13 NHL Teams That Never Won the Stanley Cup

 After failing to qualify for the postseason in the 2000-01 season, the Coyotes were once again bounced in the first round the following year in five games to the San Jose Sharks.
 It’s been a rough ride for the Coyotes, who in their 20 seasons, have failed to qualify for the playoffs 12 times and lost in the first-round seven times.

-the Coyotes best season came in 2011-12 when the team finished first in the Pacific Division and third in the Western Conference.
+The Coyotes best season came in 2011-12 when the team finished first in the Pacific Division and third in the Western Conference.
 Winning a playoff series for the first time in the desert, the Coyotes actually advanced to the Western Conference Finals.
 Unfortunately, they fell short to the Los Angeles Kings – the eventual Stanley Cup champions.

 Buffalo Sabres